 Initial Appointment Questions

-When you call to schedule your consultation, Erica will ask you a short series of questions regarding your reproductive history.
+When you call to schedule your consultation, one of our Front Office Coordinators will ask you a short series of questions regarding your reproductive history.

 - Your name